 Make clean-up easy.
 To increase comfort and reduce damage, use washable absorbent sheets, layer sheets among waterproof bed covers, and use room deodorizers.

 Along with supporting your child emotionally, there are a number of steps you can take that may help reduce the number of bedwetting accidents.
 Here are more tips.

-Consider using diapers or pull-ups at night.
-Some believe that you should avoid using diapers or pull-ups at home because they can interfere with the motivation to wake up and use the toilet.
-Others argue that pull-ups help the child feel more independent and confident.
+- Consider using absorbent pants at night.
+Some believe that you should avoid using absorbent pants at home because they can interfere with the motivation to wake up and use the toilet.
+Others argue that absorbent pants help the child feel more independent and confident.
 Talk to your child's doctor to determine what is best for your child.